This is one of those projects which suddenly materialised out of nowhere.

 Material costs for this build have been very low: limited to cork insulation and roof membranes (both of which we had insufficient leftovers for), 2 sheets of zinc for covering the barge boards, Leca (lightweight expanded clay aggregate) for earthen floor insulation, one double-glazed window unit (another 3 came free from a local scrap yard), a couple of cubic meters of sharp sand, a mega-bale of straw, clay (which I’d already purchased 12m3 of from a local brick factory in anticipation of the amount of clay-based insulation, plastering, earthen floors and cob construction we’ll be doing), and all the screws, fixings, plumbing and electrics.
 There will be a Portuguese stainless steel wood-burning water heater (bailarina) to add and a storage tank (a recycled 1,000-litre IBC) a couple of terraces above for the water supply, but that ought to be pretty much it.

-This is its evolution so far up to and including today’s completion of the roof …
+This is a slideshow of its evolution so far up to and including today’s completion of the roof.
+Click on the image to view full size.

 I’m loving every moment of this build and I think the mens are too.
 It’s very different from renovating the existing buildings, fun though that is.
 I’m not sure whether it’s this abiding sense of the building building itself through us, or the ground-up design and construction which gives us almost total freedom to be as creative as we want, but experiencing it taking shape under our hands is a revelation and a delight.
 It’s everything I anticipated in taking sculpture to the level of buildings – and now I come to think of it, this sense of the building building itself through us is identical to what happens when I’m sculpting stone – plus a lot more besides.